espressif/esp-idf/docs/en/api-guides/external-ram.rst

 Introduction
 ============
-{IDF_TARGET_PSRAM_SIZE:default="Value not updated", esp32="4 MB", esp32s2="10.5 MB", esp32s3="16 MB"}
+{IDF_TARGET_PSRAM_VADDR_SIZE:default="Value not updated", esp32="4 MB", esp32s2="10.5 MB", esp32s3="32 MB"}

 {IDF_TARGET_NAME} has a few hundred kilobytes of internal RAM, residing on the same die as the rest of the chip components.
-It can be insufficient for some purposes, so {IDF_TARGET_NAME} has the ability to also use up to {IDF_TARGET_PSRAM_SIZE} of external SPI RAM memory.
+It can be insufficient for some purposes, {IDF_TARGET_NAME} has the ability to use up to {IDF_TARGET_PSRAM_VADDR_SIZE} of virtual addresses for external SPI RAM memory.
 The external memory is incorporated in the memory map and, with certain restrictions, is usable in the same way as internal data RAM.

+.. only:: esp32s3

+    The {IDF_TARGET_PSRAM_VADDR_SIZE} virtual addresses are shared with flash instructions and rodata.

 Hardware
 ========